thisolivier/artfinder-scraper/artfinder_scraper/scraping/readme.md

 * `browsers.py` exposes `fetch_page_html`, a thin Playwright wrapper that
   requests a detail page with the required user agent and politeness delay.
-* `extractor.py` parses the rendered HTML into a dictionary of raw field values that higher-level flows can normalize later on.
+* `extractor.py` parses the rendered HTML into a dictionary of raw field values that higher-level flows can normalize later on, including consolidating size metadata from `product-attributes` spans while stripping inert comment fragments from the collected text.
 * `downloader.py`, `indexer.py`, `normalize.py`, `spreadsheet.py`, and
   `runner.py` are placeholders for the upcoming pagination, normalization, and orchestration layers described in the project spec.